 Bat rescuers who transport to Austin Bat Refuge view rehabilitating bats in an organic garden with crops, flowering shrubs and trees, and water features.

-We feel the lessons learned here would translate well to any garden, including green roofs in the urban core.
+We feel the lessons learned here would translate well to any property, from green roofs in the urban core, to Hill Country Ranches.

 Left photo shows shrimp plants, Abutilon, Mexican honeysuckle, night-blooming jasmine, and Berlandier’s trumpets to the left of the crops and out of the way.
 They have since grown much larger with walls of color late in the year.
 Snap peas and boneset provide spring blooms, then tomatoes and peppers, before we cover up with black-eyed peas for the dog-days of summer, enriching the soil while preserving nutrients.
 Fall is when giant mistflower, night-blooming jasmine, and Mexican honeysuckle provide nectar for foraging moths.